 - A regional area

-Regardless of the scope of potential disruption, Wells Fargo Advisors will strive to continue to provide services to its clients.
-In the event where a Wells Fargo Advisors branch location is affected, the firm has designed a contingency plan where client telephone calls will automatically be re-routed to a separate location, either to another branch or to the headquarters.
-Additionally, Wells Fargo Advisors clients can access their accounts in various ways, including, but not limited to, telephoning Direct Financial Solutions, visiting any of our branch offices, or through our online services at www.wellsfargoadvisors.com.
+Regardless of the scope of potential disruption, WFA will strive to continue to provide services to its clients.
+In the event where a WFA branch location is impacted, a contingency plan was created to ensure client telephone calls will automatically be re-routed to a separate location, either to another branch or to the headquarters.
+Additionally, WFA clients can access their accounts in various ways, including, but not limited to, telephoning Wells Fargo Advisors Solutions, visiting any of our branch offices, or through our online services at www.wellsfargoadvisors.com.
 These alternative access methods are provided so that our clients are able to maintain consistent and constant access to their accounts.

-In the event where a primary building or business district is affected, the firm is fortunate to have a divided corporate presence in the St Louis, MO, Richmond, VA, and Charlotte NC areas.
-These facilities are equipped with UPS systems and have 24-hour security services.
-Should one of the primary buildings in St Louis, MO, Richmond, VA, and Charlotte NC be affected by a disruption, alternate facilities exist in each area that can be used to help restore operations.
+In the event that a primary building or business district is impacted, WFA is fortunate to have a divided corporate presence in the St Louis, MO, Richmond, VA, and Charlotte NC areas.
+These facilities are equipped with UPS systems, generator power backup and have 24-hour security services.
+Should one of the primary buildings in St Louis, MO, Richmond, VA, and Charlotte NC be affected by a disruption, alternate facilities exist that can be used to help restore operations.

-In the unlikely event of a citywide or regional disruption, Wells Fargo Advisors has established recovery sites approximately 150 miles from the Richmond area, 175 miles from the Charlotte area, 30 Miles from our New York offices, and 30 miles from its St Louis headquarters that can be used to restore time sensitive functions as soon as key team members are relocated to the facility.
-Additionally, as a subsidiary of Wells Fargo & Company, Wells Fargo Advisors would intend to take advantage of any available facilities of other Wells Fargo & Company affiliates that may be located in other geographic regions.
+In the unlikely event of a citywide or regional disruption, WFA has geographically diverse operations that can sustain critical processing if a primary location is impacted.
+In addition, WFA has established recovery sites in St. Louis and New Jersey that can be used to restore time sensitive functions as soon as key team members are relocated to the facility.
+Additionally, as a subsidiary of Wells Fargo & Company, WFA would intend to take advantage of any available facilities of other Wells Fargo & Company affiliates that may be located in other geographic regions.
 In the event that any such disruption occurs, we have developed alternative service arrangements, systems, locations, and contingency plans to ensure that any service affected is quickly restored.

-Making sure that any type of disruption does not unduly impact our clients is extremely important to us.
-Our business continuity plan is designed to allow us to continue to provide the quality service you have come to expect from Wells Fargo & Company.
+It is extremely important that any type of disruption does not unduly impact our clients.
+Our business continuity plan is designed to allow us to continue to provide the quality service you have come to expect from WFA.